outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 10.1.1.0/24 dev eth1
 ```

 And the destination IP is *10.1.1.1*.
 Obviously, the 2nd entry matches (24 > 16 > 8) and routes the packet to *eth1*.
-If *10.2.1.1*, then the 1st entry has the longest prefix that, however, is less than 16.
+If *10.2.1.1*, then the 1st entry has the longest prefix and, however, is less than 16.
 Table 42 does not route the packet.
-From the analysis, `suppress_prefixlength` puts a strict on prefix threshold.
-Specially, 0 threshold just excludes the *default* entry of a table.

 Now let's go through an example to see how a DNS packet is routed through rules by *wg-quick*: